 Despite the use of foreign material removal devices in food processing, employee training is one of the most effective ways to take control of this highly visible and potentially damaging issue.
 By supporting employees with training to identify possible sources of foreign material and improve their controls, you will further reduce your risks.
 For instance, even the best metal detectors can be bypassed by an employee who places rejected product back on the line or turns off the metal detector or reject device when numerous rejects occur.
 The most important aspect of a foreign material detection policy is to educate employees about the significance of rejected materials and what the device is trying to tell them.

-For all manufacturers, we offer a Foreign Material Control Assessment that helps identify gaps in gaps in written programs, evaluate employee practices, and assess plant and equipment conditions, resulting in actionable recommendations that work for your specific facility.
-We also offer an online course called Foreign Material Management that is specifically developed for snack and baked goods manufacturers and the specific scenarios faced in those operations.
+AIB International has helped food and beverage companies across the globe manage foreign material control programs for over 100 years.
+For all manufacturers, we offer a Foreign Material Control Assessment that helps identify gaps in written programs, evaluate employee practices, and assess plant and equipment conditions, resulting in actionable recommendations that work for your specific facility.
+We also offer an online course for training employees about Foreign Material Management that is specifically developed for snack and baked goods manufacturers and the specific scenarios those operations face.